The Eleven Principles of Metapsychiatry

 - The understanding of what really is, abolishes all that seems to be.

-The tenth principle forms the basis of spiritual healing.
+This principle forms the basis of spiritual healing.

 - Do not show your pearls to unreceptive minds, for they will demean them.